Quarantine pests

 Symptoms

-The symptoms are rather diffuse and include stains with reduced growth and sometimes yellowing or withered potato blast.
-When infested, the size of the tubers may reduce.
+The symptoms are rather diffuse and include patches with reduced growth and sometimes yellowing or withered potato blast.
+When infested, the size of the tubers may be reduced.

 Distribution